joogps/SlideOverCard/README.md

 There's also the `SOCExitButton()` view.
 This view will create the default exit button icon used for the card (based on https://github.com/joogps/ExitButton).

 ## Manager
-If you want to add a card as an overlay to all content in the screen, including the tab and navigation bars, you should use the `SOCManager`.
-The manager helps you display a card as a transparent view controller overlay, therefore going past everything SwiftUI and below.
+If you want to show a card as an overlay to all content in the screen, including the tab and navigation bars, you should use the `SOCManager`.
+The manager helps you display a card as a transparent view controller that covers the screen, therefore going past your SwiftUI content.
 To present this overlay, use:
 ```swift
 SOCManager.present(isPresented: $isPresented) {
     // Here goes that splendid card body